Christianq010/fsnd_linux_config_aws/README.md

 ```
 * Log out of the `psql` terminal with `\q`, and then use `exit` to logout/ switch back to our `grader` user.

-#### Edits made to our repository on our server to config our server
+## Edits made to our repository on our server to config our server

+> Changes made to our project repo from the cloned localhost version.

 * Refactor the following files - `__init__.py`,`database_setup.py`,`data.py` to contain our new database connection.
 ```python
 engine = create_engine('postgresql://catalog:123456@localhost/catalog')